Safe Passage

 2) Community Mosaic Project

-Want to host a mosaic event? email me! jai@jscreatures.com
+Want to host a mosaic event in/around Vancouver? email me! jai@jscreatures.com

 Scroll down to join my mailing list to be notified when these events are open for sign up!
 Or follow me on instagram